Leave for Victims of Domestic Violence, Sexual Assault, Stalking, or Similar Crimes Policy - California

-This Policy addresses leave for employees of New York University in California (“NYU-CA” or “the University”) who are victims of domestic violence, sexual assault or stalking.
+This Policy addresses leave for employees of New York University in California (“NYU-CA” or “the University”) who are victims of domestic violence, sexual assault, stalking, or similar crimes.

 This Policy applies to all employees of NYU-CA.

-In accordance with California law, employees who are victims of domestic violence, sexual assault or stalking, may take time off from work to attend to various matters associated with being a victim of such crimes as provided by law, including any of the following:
+In accordance with California law, employees who are victims (or whose immediate family members are victims) of domestic violence; sexual assault; stalking; or any other crime that causes physical injury or mental injury combined with a threat of physical injury, or any other crime which directly results in the death of an immediate family member of the employee (hereinafter, “similar crimes”) may take time off from work to attend to various matters associated with being a victim of such crimes, including for any of the following reasons:

 An employee wishing to take time off for any of these purposes must provide the University with reasonable advance notice, unless advance notice is not feasible.